RemMyFav/RemMyFav/README.md

 ---

-### 🏦 Data Analyst Intern — People’s Bank of China *(Jul 2023 – Aug 2023, Guiyang, CN)*
+### 🏦 Data Analyst Intern — People’s Bank of China *(Jul 2023 – Aug 2023, In-Person, Guiyang, Guizhou, CN)*
 - Reclassified loan categories via **Oracle SQL**, improving high-risk loan identification by 13%.
 - Built APIs to streamline analytics workflows, enhancing cross-department data access efficiency.
 - Experimented with **Neo4j** graph structures to support scalable machine-learning integration.

 ---

-### 🧭 Data Processing Intern — Bank of Guiyang *(May 2023 – Jun 2023, Guiyang, CN)*
+### 🧭 Data Processing Intern — Bank of Guiyang *(May 2023 – Jun 2023, Guiyang, Guizhou CN)*
 - Developed a **web scraper (Python + Scrapy)** that extracted 100K+ job postings for workforce analysis.
 - Built a complete data-cleaning and processing pipeline, filtering 1K+ relevant samples.
 - Deployed the structured dataset via **Flask on Alibaba Cloud** for real-time internal analytics.

-## 🎯 Goals
+## 🎯 How I Think About My Path
-To become a capable researcher who can contribute to **AI and Psychology**
-through thoughtful experimentation and rigorous implementation —
-while continuously refining my technical depth, code structure, and hands-on engineering ability.
+I’m aware that growth often comes with discomfort, uncertainty, and detours.

+This path hasn’t always been smooth, but it’s one I chose deliberately — guided by curiosity and sustained by genuine interest rather than external pressure.

+What keeps me moving forward isn’t the absence of difficulty, but the presence of something I care deeply about.
+Holding onto that has taught me patience, resilience, and a quieter kind of persistence.
 ---

 ## 🌐 Connect with Me